 Lago di Sorapis

 While less famous than the previously listed lakes, Lago di Sorapis (1,925 meters above sea level) is by far the most special.
 It is a lake in the mountain range Sorapiss in the Dolomites about 12 km away from Cortina d’Ampezzo.
 The turquoise color is dust from the glacier.

 You can only get there by hiking or by helicopter.
-I will be the first to admit that the hike isn’t the easiest (which probably accounts for its lack of popularity), but it is worth it.
+I will be the first to admit that the hike isn’t the easiest – but it is worth it.
 I accidentally chose the difficult hike, but there are easier ones – though the easiest still takes 2-3 hours (one way).
-Please read about my travel tips for hiking Lago di Sorapis.

 Once you get to the lake, you’ll be glad you made an effort.
 Lago di Sorapis is definitely one of the most beautiful places in Northern Italy.
 Find out how to get to the lake – and how to avoid the mistake I made here.